Where to stay in NYC

 Spend a couple of hours browsing the many stalls at Smorgasburg, where odd food vendors dole out everything from Dutch waffles to pasta doughnuts.

-There are a ton of great things to do in this neighborhood in Queens.
-The nabe is thriving and enhancing its charm with new, budget-friendly restaurants and cool bars as well as independent boutiques and record stores that make shopping small worth it.
-Ride the Queens-bound N/W train to discover hidden gems such as speakeasy bars, as well as one of the best Greek restaurants in all of New York.
+There are a ton of great things to do in this popular Queens neighborhood.
+The thriving and charming area is always buzzing with budget-friendly restaurants and cool bars as well as independent boutiques and record stores that make shopping small worth it.
+Ride the Queens-bound N/W train to discover hidden gems as well as one of the best Greek restaurants in all of New York.

 EAT